What is a Digital Painting?

 It is possible to put a photograph into a digital painting program, make several clicks of a mouse, and let the software do most of the work.
 However, images produced that way seldom look like traditional paintings.
 They tend to look more like photographs.

-I use my photographs for references; however, I apply every single brush stroke by hand; the computer does not do it.
+I use my photographs for references in my Western style paintings; however, I apply every single brush stroke by hand; the computer does not do it.
 My brush strokes can be seen throughout my paintings and the final pieces of art do not look like photographs.

-Please enjoy the Digital Paintings Galleries on the following pages.
+Please enjoy my digital paintings in the Asian Brush, Pet Portraits and Nature Galleries on the following pages.
 Just click on any image to see a larger view.

 For More Information, feel free to Contact Sharyn.